 LK-18 Project 21900 Moscow

-The main icebreaker of Project 21900 is a two-deck vessel with two rotor columns.
+The main icebreaker of Project 21900 is a two-deck vessel with two propeller shafts.
 The hull was created with an ice thickness of more than one meter.
 The creation of an icebreaker was required for navigation in the Arctic waters.
 However, modern capabilities also imply other additional capabilities for ships of this type.